Z11mm/deploy-three-tier-app-gke/README.md

 Deploy the frontend and api on the same GKE cluster while using GCP-managed Cloud SQL database service.

 * Frontend deployment
     * The deployment file `react_deployment.yml` contains the Kubernetes objects required for this application.
-The API key is defined in the Secrets file.
+The API key is defined in the Secrets file. <br>

     * Deploy the React frontend with a Load Balancer service to make it accessible over the public internet.

     * Configure Nginx as a reverse proxy to direct traffic to the API.

+    * Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>

+* API deployment <br>

+    * Create Secrets for database credentials and service accounts for IAM authentication to Cloud SQL. <br>

+    * Deploy the API with a ClusterIP service which will ensure it is not accessible over the internet. <br>

+    * The `service-acc-key.yml` file is the service account credentials required for the GKE cluster to access the Cloud SQL database.
+Deploy this file before `api_deployment.yml`<br>

+    * The `api_deployment.yml` deployment file contains the Kubernetes objects- Secrets, Service and Deployment - required for this application for easy readability.
+The order of deployment is Secrets, Service and then Deployment. <br>

-    * Enable Zero Downtime Deployment with a rolling update in Kubernetes.
+    * Enable Zero Downtime Deployment with a rolling update strategy in Kubernetes. <br>

+* Database deployment
+    * Setup Postgres on Cloud SQL instance.
+    * Use Cloud SQL Auth Proxy for secure access to Cloud SQL instance without the need for authorized networks or
+    or configuring SSL.
+    * Setup Cloud SQL Auth Proxy as a 'sidecar', to run as a container within the pod running the API container.
+Mount service account secret as a volume on Cloud SQL Auth Proxy container.

 ## Available Scripts